ronf/asyncssh/docs/api.rst

 Once an SSH client connection is established and authentication is successful, multiple simultaneous channels can be opened on it.
 This is accomplished calling methods such as :meth:`create_session()
-<SSHClientConnection.create_session>` and :meth:`create_connection()
+<SSHClientConnection.create_session>` or :meth:`create_connection()
 <SSHClientConnection.create_connection>` on the :class:`SSHClientConnection`
 object.
 The client can also set up listeners on remote TCP ports by calling :meth:`create_server() <SSHClientConnection.create_server>`.
 All of these methods take ``session_factory`` arguments that return :class:`SSHClientSession` or :class:`SSHTCPSession` objects used to manage the channels once they are open.
+Alternately, channels can be opened using :meth:`open_session() <SSHClientConnection.open_session>` or :meth:`open_connection() <SSHClientConnection.open_connection>`, which return :class:`SSHReader` and :class:`SSHWriter` objects which can be used to perform I/O on the channel.
+The method :meth:`start_server()
+<SSHClientConnection.start_server>` can be used to set up listeners on
+remote TCP ports and get back these :class:`SSHReader` and :class:`SSHWriter` objects in a callback when new connections are opened.

 The client can also set up TCP port forwarding by calling :meth:`forward_local_port() <SSHClientConnection.forward_local_port>` or :meth:`forward_remote_port() <SSHClientConnection.forward_remote_port>`.
-In these cases, data transfer on the channels is managed automatically by AsyncSSH whenever new connections are opened and custom session objects are not required.
+In these cases, data transfer on the channels is managed automatically by AsyncSSH whenever new connections are opened, so custom session objects are not required.

 When an SSH server receives a new connection and authentication is successful,